PaddyPowerBetfair/Cloud-Academy/AWS-Associate-Developer-June2018/Serverless.md

     optimizing the price and performance of any Lambda function.

     An alias is simply a pointer to a specific version number.

+    A Lambda function has two broad options for outbound network connectivity: Default and VPC.

+    If your use case requires private connectivity, use the VPC option with Lambda.

+    If your Lambda function doesn’t require connectivity to any privately deployed resources, we recommend you select the default networking option.
+Choosing the VPC option (the alternatibe to the default) will cause an increase in Lambda cold start times if your Lambda function invocation patterns require a new ENI to be created just in time.
+(ENI creation can take many seconds today (2016).)

+    Environment Variables - For any sensitive information that will be stored as a Lambda function environment variable, we recommend you encrypt those values using the AWS Key Management Service (AWS KMS) prior to function creation, storing the encrypted cyphertext as the variable value.

+    Each version of your Lambda function can have its own environment variable values.
+However, once the values are established for a numbered Lambda function version, they cannot be changed.

+    Dead Letter Queues - If an exception occurs when trying to invoke your function in these models, the invocation will be attempted two more times (with back-off between the retries).
+    After the third attempt, the event is either discarded or placed onto a dead letter queue, if you configured one for the function.

+    A dead letter queue is either an SNS topic or SQS queue that you have designated as the destination for all failed invocation events.
+    Once your function is able to be invoked again, you can target those failed events in the dead letter queue for reprocessing.

+    Lambda function is billed based on execution time in 100-ms increments, avoiding lengthy timeouts for functions can prevent you from being billed while a function is simply waiting to timeout.

+    Best Practices:
+    One IAM Role per Function
+    Temporary AWS Credentials
+    Persist Secrets (Systems Managed Parameter Store)
+    Use API Gateway
+    Deployment Access Control - Treat access to the Lambda APIs that enable function code/aliases with extreme sensitivity.

+    Reliability Best Practices - TBC